 8 Step Guide to Legacy Software Modernization

-Read our blog to know the best approach to initiate legacy system modernisation, steps to initiate the process and the process to follow.
+Read our blog to know the best approach to initiate legacy system modernization, steps to initiate the process and the process to follow.

 Researchers state 70% of all firms will have accelerated digital technologies by 2022, altering current business procedures to improve customer satisfaction, worker productivity, and company resilience.
 The digital transformation of IT involves updating outdated systems and procedures in order to boost productivity and spread more intelligence throughout the entire company.
 Another research by Businesswire states 74% of firms started but never finished a project to modernize a legacy system.
 According to a recent global study by Advanced, a misalignment of priorities between technical and leadership teams is one of the biggest barriers to a successful modernization project.